adivea/MELICA/README.md

 This repository serves to store scripts related to the first objective: the processing of field captured data during 2023, including the combination of data captured via the online and local servers!

+The data folder contains processed export from FAIMS2.6 as well as a csv from OpenRefine (sheltersS23.csv).
+See the ShelterCleaningfromR.txt for the OR cleaning script

 Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>